datasets/un-locode/README.md

 ## Data

-Data comes from the [UNECE page](http://www.unece.org/cefact/locode/welcome.html), released at least once a year.
+Data comes from the [UNECE page](https://unece.org/trade/uncefact/unlocode), released at least once a year.

+## Workflow
+Github automated script to run on 1st day of each month.

+## Local setup
+Currently all the setup is explained inside `scripts/README.md` file

 ## License